jocax/qollective/software/generator/README.md

 3. **Document Types**: Include descriptions for generated documentation
 4. **Validate First**: Always validate before generating
 5. **Feature Gates**: Only generate for protocols you need
+6. **Minimal Derives**: Only add derives you actually need to avoid unnecessary trait bounds

 ## Troubleshooting